-Regarding RQ1, the results of the experiment indicate that a user's Tweets do not improve the 318 serendipity of recommendations.
-As shown in the rightmost column of Table 2, Tweets deliver unexpected 319 recommendations to users, but only a small fraction of these are interesting to the users.
-One way to 320 account for this result is by drawing attention to the high probability that the users employed their Twitter 321 accounts for purposes other than professional, research-related ones.
-In particular, the users are likely 322 to have used their Twitter accounts to express private interests.
-We presume that taking private interests 323 into consideration delivers serendipitous recommendations.
-This is because the recommender system 324 will then suggest research papers that include both professional interests and private interests, and which 325 are thus likely to be serendipitous.
-In the future, it may be helpful to introduce explanation interfaces 326 for recommender systems (Herlocker et al., 2000; Tintarev and Masthoff, 2007).
-The purpose of these 327 explanation interfaces is to show why a specific item is being recommended to users, thereby enabling 328 users to find a connection between a recommended paper and their interests.
-329
+Regarding RQ1, the results of the experiment indicate that a user's Tweets do not improve the 351 serendipity of recommendations.
+As shown in the rightmost column of Table 3, Tweets deliver unexpected 352 recommendations to users, but only a small fraction of these are interesting to the users.
+This result is 353 different from previous works.
+For instance, Chen et al. (2010) observed the precision of a webpage 354 recommender system based on user's tweets was around 0.7.
+In addition, Lu et al. (2012) showed that a 355 concept-based tweet recommender system based on user's tweets achieves a precision of 0.5.
+One way to 356 account for this result is by drawing attention to the high probability that the users employed their Twitter 357 accounts for purposes other than professional, research-related ones.
+In particular, the users are likely 358 to have used their Twitter accounts to express private interests.
+We presume that taking private interests 359 into consideration delivers serendipitous recommendations.
+This is because the recommender system 360 will then suggest research papers that include both professional interests and private interests, and which 361 are thus likely to be serendipitous.
+In the future, it may be helpful to introduce explanation interfaces 362 for recommender systems (Herlocker et al., 2000; Tintarev and Masthoff, 2007).
+The purpose of these 363 explanation interfaces is to show why a specific item is being recommended to users, thereby enabling 364 users to find a connection between a recommended paper and their interests.
+365